 VLAN group: configuration information about a VLAN which can be recognized in the switch.
-The
+The information includes a VID associated to the VLAN, member ports, and some special settings.

 3.2 QoS Function

 The switch provides a powerful Quality of Service (QoS) function to guide the packet forwarding in four priority classes.
 The versatile classification methods can meet most of the application needs.
 The following figure illustrates the QoS operation flow when a packet received on the ingress port until it is transmitted out from the egress port: